 - The smallest letters you can read on a chart

-Optic neuritis often goes away on its own.
-To help you heal faster, you may get high-dose steroid drugs through an IV.
-This treatment may also lower your risk of other MS problems or delay its start.
+The condition often goes away on its own.
+To help you heal faster, your doctor will probably give you high-dose steroid drugs through an IV.
+This treatment may also lower your risk of other MS problems or delay its start if it’s the cause.
+But while these drugs help the swelling go down, they won’t make a difference in your vision.

 In special cases, your doctor may suggest other treatments, such as:

-- IVIG.
+- Intravenous immune globulin (IVIG): You may also hear it called plasma exchange.
 This is a medication made from blood.
 You get it through a vein in your arm.
-It’s costly and doctors aren’t completely sure that it works.
+It’s costly, and doctors aren’t completely sure that it works.
 But it may be an option if you have severe symptoms and can't use steroids or they haven’t helped you.
+You can get this treatment long-term if you have optic neuritis and your brain MRI shows you have lesions.

 - Vitamin B12 shots.
 It’s rare, but optic neuritis can happen when the body has too little of this nutrient.
 In these cases, doctors can prescribe extra vitamin B12.